 name, version, and factory-boot status of all applications and services installed on the device;

-Software Security Requirements (SR)
+Software Security Requirements (SSR)

-SR-01: Authentication data (eg password, PIN, private key, etc.) MUST NOT be hardcoded.
+SSR-01: Authentication data (eg password, PIN, private key, etc.) MUST NOT be hardcoded.
 Data MUST be stored on the device and protected by appropriate cryptographic algorithms.

-SR-02: Any software tools or backdoors used for firmware or system development MUST be removed in the mass production version.
+SSR-02: Any software tools or backdoors used for firmware or system development MUST be removed in the mass production version.

 Update and Management Requirements (MR)